2R2M mortar: Types of rounds

 The Dragon Fire system is designed to be able to use all NATO types of rifled and smoothbore 120 mm mortar ammunition.
-However, the USMC awarded Raytheon a contract to design, develop and demonstrate a new 120mm long-range, guided-mortar munition for use with the M327 mortar.
+However, the USMC awarded Raytheon a contract to design, develop and demonstrate a new 120 mm long-range, guided-mortar munition for use with the M327 mortar.
 The new Precision Extended Range Munition (PERM) is expected to be ready for a live-fire demonstration by the summer of 2015.
-The 120mm rifled mortar PERM round will give the EFSS a reach of 17 km, with a CEP of 20 m.
+The 120 mm rifled mortar PERM round will give the EFSS a reach of 17 km, with a CEP of 20 m.
 The prototype PERM rounds have a GPS antenna and small fins, canards, that provide lift and extend the range of the weapon.
 The Marine Corps acquisition program performed a shoot-off of the prototype mortar rounds developed by Raytheon and ATK.
 In December 2015, the Marine Corps awarded a five-year contract to Raytheon Missile Systems to deliver about 4,300 rounds.
 Each round, weighing 16 kg (35 lbs) each, costs $18,000 each, about $16,000 more than the non-precision rounds.